 WHAT DOES END-OF-SUPPORT MEAN?

 When a manufacturer declares a phone system or other telecommunications equipment has reached end-ofsupport (EOS), it means the product will no longer receive technical support from the manufacturer.
 This is part of the end-of-life (EOL) process that eventually renders a product obsolete.
 Once the process is complete, the product is no longer sold, manufactured, supported, or maintained by the manufacturer.

 RISKS AND CHALLENGES OF END-OF-SUPPORT

-Regardless of the industry, the challenges of extending the lifecycle of telecomunications equipment are similar.
-The threat that something could go wrong with a system creates vulnerability, even if their systems seems to run perfectly and meet all their current needs.
+Regardless of the industry, the challenges of extending the lifecycle of telecommunications equipment are similar.
+The threat that something could go wrong with a system creates vulnerability, even if their systems seem to run flawlessly and meet all their current needs.

 WHAT DOES END-OF-SUPPORT NOT MEAN?

 First off, end-of-support does not mean that migration is the only option.
 Just because a product has reached end of life does not mean that it will instantly become useless.
 Depending on a company’s technology needs, an aging system can continue to reliably serve with proper maintenance and care.